libopenstorage/openstorage/README.md

 # About Open Storage

-openstorage is an implementation of the [Open Storage](https://github.com/libopenstorage/specs) specification
+openstorage is an implementation of the [Open Storage](https://github.com/libopenstorage/specs) specification and relies on the Docker runtime.

 # What you get from using Open Storage